 Festivals: Classically, it's wine-harvesting time in Tuscany during the very first week of September, so expect plenty of food and wine festivals around Italy during these months.

-Pricing: While fares can jump during holiday cruises (Thanksgiving, Christmas, New Year's), overall they can drop to half of what they were over the summer.
-Pricing for a comprehensive itinerary on an 11-night sailing can be found from $75 per person, per night.
-We even found a seven-night cruise from Barcelona to the Canary Islands, Italy and France from $57 per person, per night on Costa Cruises.
+Pricing: While fares can jump during the Christmas and New Year period, overall they can drop to half of what they were over the summer.
+Pricing for a comprehensive itinerary on an 11-night sailing can be found from £75 per person, per night.
+We even found a seven-night cruise from Barcelona to the Canary Islands, Italy and France from under £75 per night with Fred.
+Olsen, Marella, P&O and MSC.

-Temperature: While most ports will remain a temperate 50-something, places like the Canary Islands, Malta, Crete and Cyprus stay nice and warm -- expect high 60s to low 70s during the day.
+Temperature: While most ports will remain a temperate 10-17C, places like the Canary Islands, Malta, Crete and Cyprus stay nice and warm -- expect highs of 21 and lows of 15 during the day.

 Rainfall/sea conditions: The same conditions plague December that befall January -- winter storms can lead to stormy seas, so waters might be choppy and cruising could get rough.
 In port, November can be especially rainy.
 Keep in mind that while summers in the Med are warm and dry, winters are characterized as being cool and damp.